 Ever seen a TEDx talk?
-They’re pretty great.
+TEDx speakers are pretty great.
 Here’s one I happen to enjoy, and have used in a couple of sermons.

 I’ve wondered for a long time, “How in the world do each of these talks end up consistently blowing me away?”

-So I did some research and found the TEDx-talk guidelines for speakers.
+So I did some research and found the TEDx-talk guidelines for TEDx speakers.
 Some of the advice was basic—but some of it was unexpected.
-Much of it, I think, is a welcome wake up call to preachers who are communicating in a 21st-century, postmodern, post-Christian context.
+Much of it, I think, is a welcome wake-up call to preachers who are communicating in a 21st-century, postmodern, post-Christian context.
 Obviously, some of this doesn’t fit with a preacher’s ethos—but much of it does.

 That said, here are 12 things TEDx speakers do that preachers usually don’t:

 1. Present one great idea.

 “An idea isn’t just a story or a list of facts.
 A good idea takes evidence or observations and draws a larger conclusion.”

 Of course, TEDx speakers often have multiple points, but they always have direction: They’re always moving forward to a set conclusion (and that’s all big-idea preaching is, for all the flack it gets).